arshinalbab/docs/docs/libraries/react/0_whyReact.md

 hide_table_of_contents: true
 ---

-# snoopForms React Library
+# snoopReact (snoopForms React Library)

-The snoopForms React Lib is one of currently two ways to create forms (the other one is a No-Code builder in [snoopPlatform](/category/snoopplatform))
+snoopReact is one of currently two ways to create forms (the other one is a No-Code builder which is part of the [snoopHub](/category/snoopHub))

 ## Feature Overview _(in progress)_

-- **Pre-built input components:** snoopForms aims to contain a complete list of pre-built input components incl. all types of questions, star ratings, NPS score, payments, flexible file uploads, and more.
+- **Pre-built input components:** snoopReact aims to contain a complete list of pre-built input components incl. all types of questions, star ratings, NPS score, payments, flexible file uploads, and more.
 - **Comprehensive validation:** Validate all kinds of inputs client-side to keep your data tidy.
 - **Built-in state-management:** Manage state of your form inputs to enable saved progress, form-wide undo/redo, multiplayer mode and server-side events.
-- ** One-stop shop:** snoopForms includes form styling, validation, generation, error handling, custom inputs and more.
+- ** One-stop shop:** snoopReact includes form styling, validation, generation, error handling, custom inputs and more.